 “Taking a big risk to put a smile on my face is something that will live with me forever.
 I am touched, and feel a joy that knows no bounds.
 For someone to risk his life to come and support me and my family is nothing but the pure love of Christ.
 The Lord will bless the ministry in the name of Jesus Christ.”

 At the conclusion of the program, our host, Pastor Nuhu, pleaded with us to stay so they could work on the car.
 However we felt a nagging unease, urging us to be on our way.

-An hour into our journey, Pastor Nuhu phoned us, gravely concerned.
-Boko Haram had blocked the road we were travelling on and killed 13 people.
+An hour into our journey, Pastor Nuhu phoned us, gravely concerned. an extremist group that is located primarily in Northern Nigeria had blocked the road we were travelling on and killed 13 people.
 The road block was at a point we had passed not long before.
 Had we left only a little later, we might have been caught in the road block!

 The news filled us with sadness over the loss of life, but also with deep gratitude for our own survival.

 Later, we also learned that the house where we gathered in was also attacked.
 The owners narrowly escaped, and had to relocate to Jos.
 The believers in Yobe are truly living in a very fearful situation.
 Every time they step out of their houses, they are not assured of returning.